hrbrmstr/reefr-template/index.md

 # ReefR Template

+The GH Pages version works as well, just a bit slower: <https://hrbrmstr.github.io/reefr-template/index.html>.

-## Should really just modify this file except for the OG tags in index.html
+## You should really just modify this file (not index.html) except for the OG tags in index.html

 <div id="message"></div>